 40. Memes are very entertaining, shareable and easy to create with sites like Meme Generator.

-41. Use templates such as Canva for easier and standardized content creation.
+41. Use software such as Canva for easier and standardized content creation.
 We’ve been big fans of Canva and it makes such a difference to your promotional materials.

 42. Be mindful that most social media users are on mobile devices, so your content has to be compatible.

 43. Pay attention to titles – these can hook or lose potential followers.

 44. Controversy is tricky.
 Inject a little without completely polarising your audience.